 Alternate destination: If the thought of a yoga class taught mainly in the Thai language makes you blanch, swap the above out for the Saturday 10-11:30 am Flow yoga session at Bangkok’s tried and true Yoga Elements, now in it’s new location at Sukhumvit 13.
 The instructors are reliably well-trained and all classes are taught in English.
 Drop-in fee: 600 THB, includes a mat, towel & shower facilities.

 12:30 pm – Lunch at Broccoli Revolution.
 After you get showered up and out the door you want to head over to Sukhumvit 49 and treat yourselves to a veggie feast in the cool-yet-warm industrial interior of Broccoli Revolution.
 This is a vegan restaurant with a dizzying array of Mediterranean, Western and Southeast Asian menu options, both cooked and raw, and a long line-up of fresh juice and smoothie combos.
 I tried their Power Bowl the first time I ate here.
-Contained with quinoa, hummus, avocados, veggies & drizzled with pesto, it is substantial.
+Containing quinoa, hummus, avocados, veggies & drizzled with pesto, it is substantial.
 It was so filling, delicious and memorable that even with the 80 or so other items on their menu I needed convincing to try something new the next visit.
-If so inclined, you can even go for an almond milk cappuccino, or on the other extreme, a glass of organic wine or micro-beer.
-Cucumber-infused water sits on offer on the counter-top, free of charge (a beautiful & rare thing in Bangkok).
+If so inclined, you can even go for an almond milk cappuccino, or on the other end, a glass of organic wine or micro-beer.
+Cucumber-infused water sits on offer on the counter-top, free of charge (a rare thing in Bangkok).
 The staff is upbeat and friendly as can be.
 This is a fast casual kind of joint, service-wise, where you pay when ordering, then wait for your food to be delivered to your table.
 Despite this, someone has worked to make the place feel special with comfortable coffee table seating arrangements, multiple levels of dining space and lots of plant life.
-You and your girlfriends will be comfortable here getting caught up on all the life situation discussions (gossip?) you couldn’t have during yoga class while you were just, well, trying to breathe.
+You and your girlfriends will be comfortable here getting caught up on all the life situation discussions (gossip?) you couldn’t have during yoga class while you getting your Om on.
 Broccoli Revolution, on the corner of Sukhumvit Soi 49.
 A lunch main and a juice or smoothie will be around 500 THB.
 No reservation needed.

 Alternative Destination: Sushi lunch at Isao.
 This hopping California-style sushi restaurant with its signature dishes like the sushi sandwich and the Jackie-O roll is tiny, and long gone are the days when you could just drop in and get a table after a short wait.
 So if you can plan in advance by a day or two, book a reservation, and you and your sisters will be rewarded, because Isao never fails to deliver.
 Isao, at Sukhumvit Soi 31.
 From Sukhumvit, you need to go into the little street (“soi”) by a block or so – it’s on the left, marked by a simple white sign.
 Around 800 THB per person to share a sushi lunch, with green tea to drink (or choose sake & beer).
 I’m assuming you’re hungry after that yoga.
 Reservations: +66 (0)2-258-0645.